Answers to Most Frequently Asked Bankruptcy Questions

 - Debts of fines, penalties or criminal restitution

 - Debts owed for personal injuries caused by driving while under the influence of alcohol or drugs

 - Debts not listed on the Bankruptcy Petition

-The Bankruptcy Reform And Consumer Protection Act of 2005, often referred to as the “new law”, requires that you take the “means test” to determine if you qualify to file a Chapter 7 bankruptcy.
-If you do not qualify for Chapter 7, you must file a Chapter 13 instead.
+The Bankruptcy Reform And Consumer Protection Act of 2005, often referred to as the “new law”, requires that you take the “Means Test” to determine if you qualify for a Chapter 7.
+If you do not qualify, you must file a Chapter 13 instead.